techiegirl97/kata-babysitter/README.md

 In order to get paid for 1 night of work<br>
 I want to calculate my nightly charge<br>*

-##Prerequisites
+## Prerequisites
-You must have Python installed to run this script.
+You must have Python 3.6.4 installed to run this script.
+If you want to run the unit test, you will need to install PyTest.

+To install PyTest run:
+python -m pip install pytest

 ## Usage
 The program will prompt the user for 3 parameters.